Limit Spicy Foods and Caffeine

 Lower temperatures at home and at work can help reduce sweating.
 Run a fan or air conditioner.
 Or open the windows to keep air moving.
 Drink plenty of cold water and take cool showers or baths.
 Dress in layered clothing so you can remove or add layers as the temperature changes.
 In summer, stay out of the sun and do strenuous activities in the morning.

 Wet skin folds are prone to irritant dermatitis and infection.
-Use underarm liners -- small pads that attach to your clothes -- to absorb sweat and protect your clothing.
-Change your clothes daily.
+Use underarm liners -- small pads that attach to clothes -- to absorb sweat and protect your clothing.
+Change clothes daily.
 Launder them regularly.
-And be sure to dry your clothes thoroughly before wearing them.
+And be sure to dry clothes thoroughly before wearing them.

 See a Doctor